Our participatory arts programs fulfill the BFS mission!

 Community Programming ~ Participatory arts programs support diverse groups in our community:

-- Concerts and community-building music/dance/movement for older adults, including a collaboration with Hospice Volunteers of Waldo County for “Sing Along and Tap Your Toes: outdoor concerts at a congregate care facility impacted by the Covid pandemic.
+- Community-building music/dance/movement for older adults, including a collaboration with Hospice Volunteers of Waldo County and BCTV2 for “Sing Along and Tap Your Toes” ~ outdoor concerts and videos.
+More here, on the Older Adults tab.

 - Dancing for mentors and staff at the Restorative Justice Project